bernhardAxonIvy/doc/source/designer-guide/cms/access.rst

 #.
 Otherwise use the default locale of the operating system.

-When Axon.ivy knows the lookup locale, then it tries to resolve the correct value.
+When Axon Ivy knows the lookup locale, then it tries to resolve the correct value.
 The algorithm for that is like this:

 #.
 If there is a value with the same locale like the lookup locale, then